Tassos Marinos Tassos Marinos Joomla Extensions

 • Use nested calculations.

-• Add a prefix or suffix to calculated value.
+• Add a prefix or suffix to the calculated value.

 • Store calculations in the database.